 Heath Anderson is currently teaching English Learners at Pine Bend Elementary School in Inver Grove Heights.
-He has 19 years of teaching experience in the United States and three years of experience teaching inTaipei, Taiwan.
+He has 20 years of teaching experience in the United States and three years of experience teaching inTaipei, Taiwan.
 He has worked with students of all proficiency levels, pre-k through high school.
 Heath is licensed in k-12 ESL and in 7-12 English Language Arts.
 Further education includes a MAEd in curriculum and instruction with a research focus onUniversal Design for Learning and Differentiation.
-He is excited about helping students and teachers add to their current understandings.
+In addition to teaching Heath is a cross country running, Nordic ski, and track coach.He is excited about helping students be their best in and out of the classroom.

-Renee Carlson has worked in the field of education for over 18 years.
+Renee Carlson has worked in the field of education for almost 20 years.
 She currently serves as the Associate Principal at Turtle Lake Elementary, which is part of the Mounds View School District.
 Previously, Renee worked for the South St. Paul Public Schools as an Evaluation Coordinator, Interim Administrator and Elementary Assistant Principal.
 Prior to going into administration, she was a first and fourth grade teacher at Parkview Elementary in District 196.
 Renee is passionate about providing strategy-driven professional development that equips and empowers her learners.
 In addition to presenting at SORLA, Renee offers customized staff development on effectively working and collaborating with parents for Minnesota School Districts.

 Dr. Stephanie Clark has over 30 years of classroom experience in the North St. Paul-Maplewood-Oakdale school district from which she has recently retired.
 She has taught in the elementary classroom, as well as, gifted and talented youth through the district’s SAIL program and facilitating Young Scholars groups.
 She has a Master’s Degree in gifted and talented education and a Doctorate in Critical Pedagogy.
 Stephanie has facilitated many district continuing education classes through AFT’s ER&D (Educational Research and Dissemination) program.
 She has also presented at local, state and national conventions.
 Stephanie has a passion for social justice work and searching out practical strategies to support all learners.